FC Spartak Moscow: Initial success (1991–2004)

-Title-less run (2004-2016)
+Title-less run (2004–2016)

+In 2004, Leonid Fedun became the club's President and second-largest shareholder behind his business partner Vagit Alekperov.

 In the 2005 season, Spartak, led by Aleksandrs Starkovs, finished second in the league to beat Lokomotiv Moscow, Zenit Saint Petersburg and Rubin Kazan to the last Champions League place.
 Following a mixed start to the 2006 season and public criticism from Dmitry Alenichev, the team's captain and one of its most experienced players, Starkovs left his position to Vladimir Fedotov.